Welcome! This site offers

 10 August.

-traumas from epidemics like Foot and Mouth disease for UK farming
+from epidemics like Foot and Mouth disease for UK farming comunities, or

-comunities, or the SARS outbreak in Asia.
-Longer term disruption also comes
+the SARS outbreak in Asia.
+Longer term disruption also comes from economic

 from other fields e.g. Occupational Psychology can be applied to analysing